 - Sign up for eNewsletters and mailing lists – Both online stores and brick and mortar shops promote sales through their mailing lists.
 Take advantage of them and stock up to save even more money.

-- Buy larger bottles of wine – Larger bottles of wine can take you a long way not only at the point of sale but also regarding the corkage fee.
+- Buy larger wine bottles – Larger bottles of wine can take you a long way not only at the point of sale but also regarding the corkage fee.

 - Consider storing cases away before the wedding.
 Sometimes wine shops will allow you to keep your boxes with them if you do not have a cellar.